flyCouch/TMS-DMS-CMS-RDRswitches/README.md

 Falcon BMS 4.35 specific.

-Top Row:   Radar Cursors, left, up, down, right.
+Top Row:   A>A  A>G  DF  MRM

+For the 2/3/4 rows it is  left/up/down/right

-2nd Row:   CMS              "    "    "     "  .
+2nd Row:   CMS

-3rd Row:   DMS              "    "    "     "  .
+3rd Row:   DMS

-Bottom Row:TMS              "    "    "     "  .
+4th Row:TMS